pegeaton/pegBlog/ninjaActions/NinjaGitHubActions-part2.md

 In our example, the account is **pegeaton**

-## 1. Create a repository in your GitHub account
+## 2. Create a repository
-Create a *samples* repository
+1.1 Create a **samples** repository within your GitHub account.
+The repository is used to store your files.

-2.1 Create a *README.md* file (we will use this later) for the repository.
+1.2 Create a *README.md* file (we will use this later) in the repository.

-## 1. Create a simple test program written in go
+## 3. Create a simple test program written in go
 3.1 Create a file called *hello.go* within your samples repository containing the following code:

    		package main